smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/PolicyUpdate/index.md

 ## PolicyUpdate
-Type
-: Function
+Type: Function

-Sender
-: SDL
+Sender: SDL

-Purpose
-: Inform HMI about the Policy Table Update (PTU) mechanism is triggered on SDL
+Purpose: Inform HMI about the Policy Table Update (PTU) mechanism is triggered on SDL

 ### Request